 Performance measurements may be sub-divided by use of applicable filters to form new Performance measurements (or sub counters).
 Any applicable Filter(s) are identified in each performance measurements definition.
 Performance measurements may also be defined without any applied Filter.

 When no Filter is applied the performance measurement should exclude the Filter extension.

-Example of possible Filter values:
+Example of possible Filters and potential values: